bharat878/Android-Easystartup/README.md

 # Android-Easystartup
 This is a android application which is a platform for corporates and startup

+In this application, enterpreneur can submit their idea and Investor can see all those ideas with details of enterpreneur so that investor can manually can contact to them.

 It's having features of register, login and change password.

 In this Authentication, Realtime database and Storage is used.